-Legislation Responsible Authority Approval Purpose/Location Application to this CCP Wildlife Act 1975 DEECA Management Authorisation for the salvage and handling of fauna If works will require the salvage, handling, removal, or destruction of wildlife Prior to any clearing operations, Arborist and Ecology inspections will be performed to identify any fauna habitats.
+Legislation Responsible Authority Approval Purpose/Location Application to this CCP Wildlife Act 1975 DEECA Management Authorisation for the salvage and handling of fauna If works will require the salvage, handling, removal, or destruction of wildlife.
+Prior to any clearing operations, Arborist and Ecology inspections will be performed to identify any fauna habitats.

-Legislation Responsible Authority Approval Purpose/Location Application to this CCP Flora and Fauna Guarantee Act 1988 DEECA Permit/s to take protected species.
-Ecology assessments will address the need for a permit to remove protected flora where applicable Prior to any clearing operations, Arborist and Ecology inspections will be performed to identify any protected flora.
+Legislation Responsible Authority Approval Purpose/Location Application to this CCP No removal of native vegetation required as site has previously been cleared.
+Flora and Fauna Guarantee Act 1988 DEECA Permit/s to take protected species.
+Ecology assessments will address the need for a permit to remove protected flora where applicable.
+No removal of native vegetation required as site has previously been cleared.
+Prior to any clearing operations, Arborist and Ecology inspections will be performed to identify any protected flora.
 Road Management Act 2004 City of Manningham Working within a road reserve permit Local streets associated with the works Not required No changes or impacts to local streets.
-Road Management Act 2004 Department of Transport and Planning Working within a road reserve permit Bulleen Road may require a road reserve permit.
+Road Management Act 2004 Department of Transport Working within a road reserve permit Bulleen Road may require a road reserve permit.
 Not required Workplace Traffic Management plan will detail all relevant access requirements for the Construction Site Heritage Act 2017 Heritage Victoria Permit/s to impact places on Victorian Heritage Register (VHR), and consents for impacts on places on the Victorian Heritage Inventory (VHI).
 In the event that a works will impact on a registered place.
-Not required No VHI or VHR places identified at the site Victoria Planning Provisions - Manningham Planning Scheme DTP and DEECA North East Link Incorporated Document conditions, including native vegetation removal and Environmental Performance Requirements.
+Not required No VHI or VHR places identified at the site Victoria Planning Provisions - Manningham Planning Scheme DEECA North East Link Incorporated Document conditions, including native vegetation removal and Environmental Performance Requirements.
 Works within the project boundary.
 No removal of native vegetation required as site has previously been cleared.
 Prior to any clearing operations, Arborist and Ecology inspections will be performed to identify any protected flora.
 NVR permits will be obtained prior to any vegetation removal occurring.
-Aboriginal Heritage Act 2006 Compliance with CHMP requirements The Compound location is located immediately adjacent to culturally sensitive areas including Yarra River banks and Bolin Bolin precinct There are no CH overlays impacted by the compound Notifications to RAP of pending works CHMP inductions required for any ground breaking activities
+Aboriginal Heritage Act 2006 Compliance with CHMP requirements The Compound location is not in proximity to culturally sensitive areas.
+There are no CH overlays impacted by the compound Notifications to RAP of pending works CHMP inductions required for any ground breaking activities